 - How energy efficient are the pumps?
 Even if they’re well insulated, swim spas can be expensive to run if their pumps require a ton of energy to run.

-Hydropool swim spa are made in Canada.
+Hydropool swim spas are made in Canada.
 They know how cold it can get and build their swim spas to run year round, without costing you an arm and a leg.
-Their Hydrowise system insulates both the shell, the cabinet and floor of the swim spa.
+Their Hydrowise system insulates both the shell, the cabinet and the floor of the swim spa.
 Their Evergreen pumps also run on an average of over 25% less power than other swim spa pumps; while producing equal or better flow rates.

 How Big Should Your Swim Spa Be?

 Swim spas come in many different sizes; typically anywhere from 12′ long to 19′ long.
 One of the most important things you should do to narrow down your available choices is to pick the size of swim spa that is right for your family.
 How do you do this?
 Start with your backyard.

 Before looking at swim spas it is important to know how much space you have in your backyard.
 Measure out your available space to see how much available space you have for a swim spa.
 There’s no use looking at 19′ swim spas if you only have enough space for a 14′!